Updated: Jan 5

 Audience tracking and customer behavior tracking will become more challenging for digital marketers.

-We expect the changes to lead in performance decline on the platform as it'll influence offline conversion tracking, the efficacy of advanced customer matching, and retargeting of Californian residents.
+We expect the changes to lead to a performance decline on the platform as it'll influence offline conversion tracking, the efficacy of advanced customer matching, and retargeting of Californian residents.

 Another immediate and significant effect will be on retargeting.